 In cardiac arrest with pulseless electrical activity (PEA), it is critical to determine whether the patient has true electromechanical dissociation (EMD) with cardiac standstill or pseudo-EMD with mechanical cardiac contractions too weak to generate a palpable blood pressure.77 Many patients with PEA have severe hypovolemia, while others have cardiac tamponade, massive pulmonary embolism (PE), or severe left ventricular (LV) dysfunction.
 All of these conditions can be detected rapidly with POCUS.
 Echocardiography can be performed serially during a critical resuscitation as long as the examination itself does not interfere with resuscitative efforts.
 Transesophageal echocardiography (TEE) is becoming more common in the emergency medicine and critical care settings and allows continuous assessment of cardiac function while chest compressions, defibrillation, and other therapies are ongoing.7, 78–81

 For stable patients, it is reasonable to use POCUS to screen for clinically silent cardiac abnormalities.
 These patients often present with vague symptoms such as malaise, dizziness, or dyspnea, and POCUS is the only reasonable way to screen such patients for significant abnormalities.
-Heart failure (HF) is a global pandemic affecting at least 26 million people worldwide and is increasing in prevalence.82 In one study, almost 9% of the adult population age 45 years or older had moderate or severe systolic or diastolic LV dysfunction, but less than half of those patients had recognized ...
+Heart failure (HF) is a global pandemic affecting at least 26 million people worldwide and is increasing in prevalence.82 In one study, almost 9% of the adult population age 45 years or older had moderate or severe systolic or diastolic LV dysfunction, but less than half of those patients ...